nicoabarca/dfg-visualizer/README.md

 ```sh
 pip install mpdfg
 ```
-To render and save a generated diagram, you also need to install [Graphviz](https://www.graphviz.org)
+To render and save generated diagrams, you will also need to install [Graphviz](https://www.graphviz.org)

 # Quickstart